 America in Bloom is a national program that encourages towns and cities to take stock of the assets of their home community, provides an independent professional assessment of benefits and possibilities, and ways to bring entire communities together to work together for the betterment of all.

-Judges review and evaluate each participant (view the evaluation form) in six categories.
+Judges review and evaluate each participating community (view the evaluation form) in the seven categories listed below.
 Efforts are evaluated in four sectors: municipal, commercial, residential, and community involvement.

 notices/posters appropriately displayed, vandalism not evident.
 Maintenance of the hardscape: sidewalks, walls, lamp posts, benches, playgrounds, etc. Appropriate use and placement of graphic elements such as banners, signs and murals.